Mountain of Madness

 "Mountain of Madness" (originally titled "The Most Excellent Snowy Mountain Adventure") is the twelfth episode of the eighth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on February 2, 1997.
-In the episode, Mr. Burns forces the workers of the Springfield Nuclear Power Plant to go for a team-building hike in the mountains.
+In the episode, Mr. Burns forces his employees of the Springfield Nuclear Power Plant to go for a team-building hike in the mountains.
 Burns and Homer are paired together and trapped in a cabin that gets buried by several avalanches.

 "Mountain of Madness" was directed by Mark Kirkland and written by John Swartzwelder.
 Swartzwelder's script underwent many rewrites, during which the story was completely rewritten from scratch.
 Several new designs and backgrounds had to be created for the wilderness scenes.
 The episode received mostly positive reviews.